-411 Serreze M. C. & Barry R. G. (2011) Processes and impacts of Arctic amplification: A research synthesis, GLOBAL PLANET CHANGE 77:85-96, 85 ("Arctic amplification is now recognized as an inherent characteristic of the global climate system, with multiple intertwined causes operating on a spectrum of spatial and temporal scales.
-These include, but are not limited to, changes in sea ice extent that impact heat between the ocean and the atmosphere, atmospheric and oceanic heat transports, cloud cover and water vapor that alter the longwave radiation flux to the surface, soot on snow and heightened black carbon aerosol concentrations.
-Strong warming over the Arctic Ocean during the past decade in autumn and winter, clearly associated with reduced sea ice extent, is but the most recent manifestation of the phenomenon.
-Indeed, periods of Arctic amplification are evident from analysis of both warm and cool periods over at least the past three million years.
-Arctic amplification being observed today is expected to become stronger in coming decades, invoking changes in atmospheric circulation, vegetation and the carbon cycle, with impacts both within and beyond the Arctic.").
 413 Xu Y. & Ramanathan V. (2017) Well below 2 °C: Mitigation strategies for avoiding dangerous to catastrophic climate changes, PROC.
 NAT'L. ACAD.
-SCI.
+Sci.
 114(39):10,315-10,323, 10315 ("With unchecked emissions, the central warming can reach the dangerous level within three decades, with the LPHI warming becoming catastrophic by 2050.
 We outline a three-lever strategy to limit the central warming below the dangerous level and the LPHI below the catastrophic level, both in the near term (<2050) and in the long term (2100): the carbon neutral (CN) lever to achieve zero net emissions of CO2, the super pollutant (SP) lever to mitigate short-lived climate pollutants, and the carbon extraction and sequestration (CES) lever to thin the atmospheric CO2 blanket.
 Pulling on both CN and SP levers and bending the emissions curve by 2020 can keep the central warming below dangerous levels.
 To limit the LPHI warming below dangerous levels, the CES lever must be pulled as well to extract as much as 1 trillion tons of CO2 before 2100 to both limit the preindustrial to 2100 cumulative net CO2 emissions to 2.2 trillion tons and bend the warming curve to a cooling trend.").

-414 Zeebe R. E., et al. (2016) Anthropogenic carbon release rate unprecedented during the past 66 million years, NATURE GEOSCIENCE 9:325-329, 325 ("The climate response is not instantaneous, but rather shows a characteristic temporal delay depending on the climate system's thermal inertia.
+ATURE GEOSCIENCE 9:325-329, 325 ("The climate response is not instantaneous, but rather shows a characteristic temporal delay depending on the climate system's thermal inertia.
 For instance, the rate at which Earth's surface temperature approaches a new equilibrium depends critically on the ocean's heat uptake efficiency.
 Whereas the initial few percent of the response may be achieved within decades, the final few percent can take up to millennia.").

-415 Tanaka K. & O'Neill B. C. (2018) The Paris Agreement zero-emissions goal is not always consistent with the 1.5 ^oC and 2 °C temperature targets, NATURE CLIMATE CHANGE 8:319-324, 320 ("We find that remaining below either 1.5 °C or 2 °C does not require GHG emissions to be reduced to a net zero level (Cases II and IV) (Fig. 1).
-These results are based on default model assumptions, except that in order to make achieving the 1.5°C target feasible (Case II), we had to allow for extremely rapid mitigation by relaxing the abatement rate constraints (that is, first derivative constraint changed from 4%/year to 8%/year and second derivative constraint removed, see Methods).
-In the least-cost emissions pathway, net GHG emissions fall to approximately 10 GtCO2eq/year in about 2033 in the 1.5°C case and to 16 GtCO2eq/year in about 2060 in the 2°C case, and then remain nearly constant after that.").
+Also Tanaka K. & O'Neill B. C. (2018) The Paris Agreement zero-emissions goal is not always consistent with the 1.5 or and 2 or temperature targets, NATURE CLIMATE CHANGE 8:319-324, 320 ("We find that remaining below either 1.5 or 2 or 2 or does not require GHG emissions to be reduced to a net zero level (Cases II and IV) (Fig. 1).
+These results are based on default model assumptions, except that in order to make achieving the 1.5 or target feasible (Case II), we had to allow for extremely rapid mitigation by relaxing the abatement rate constraints (that is, first derivative constraint changed from 4%/year to 8%/year and second derivative constraint removed, see Methods).
+In the least-cost emissions pathway, net GHG emissions fall to approximately 10 GtCO2eq/year in about 2033 in the 1.5 or case and to 16 GtCO2eq/year in about 2060 in the 2 or case, and then remain nearly constant after that.").